Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Health Protection Legislation (Wales) Guidance 2010

-The Welsh Government, in consultation with key stakeholders has published guidance on the updated health protection legislation.
+The Welsh Government, in consultation with primary stakeholders has published guidance on the updated health protection legislation.

 This guidance explains the notification requirements of registered medical practitioners and laboratories testing human samples as well as health protection powers available to local authorities and justices of the peace.

 Review of the Public Health (Control of Disease) Act 1984